HIV testing is confidential, free and easy

-Dried Blood Spot – a new and easy way to test for HIV and hep C
+Dried Blood Spot – a private way way to test for HIV and hep C

-Dried Blood Spot is a new way to test for HIV and hepatitis C in NSW.
-The finger stick test is free, easy and confidential.
-You can order the test if you are a man who has had sex with men, from a country where HIV is more common (Africa/Asia), or have sexual partners from these regions.
+A Dried Blood Spot (DBS) test kit can be ordered online and will be sent to a mailing address of your choice.
+DBS is a finger prick test.
+You can order the test if you are a man who has had sex with men, an Aboriginal person, a person who injects drugs, from a country where HIV is more common than Australia, or had a sexual partner from these regions.

 You should get tested for HIV if you:

 If you want to talk to someone about HIV and getting tested call the confidential NSW Sexual Health Infolink 1800 451 624 (free call).